Do you make goals for yourself but not keep them?

 Burnout is not something that happens overnight.
 It is a state of chronic stress and, like a slow leak, overtime takes the air out of us.
 We feel ineffective and exhausted.
 We have trouble sleeping, thinking and keeping our cool in situations where we absolutely know staying calm is the better option.
 Burnout feels like we have lost control.

-Ready to dive into the Whole Package: BURNOUT BOSS PACKAGE PURCHASE HERELearn More
+Ready to dive in: PURCHASE PACKAGE #2 HERELearn More

 Are you going through a big transition right now?